|Christianity was supposed to be about becoming like Jesus.||We went in the wrong direction.|

 If ye have heard of the dispensation of the grace of God which is given me to you-ward: How that by revelation he made known unto me the mystery; (as I wrote afore in few words, Whereby, when ye read, ye may understand my knowledge in the mystery of Christ) Which in other ages was not made known unto the sons of men, as it is now revealed unto his holy apostles and prophets by the Spirit; That the Gentiles should be fellowheirs, and of the same body, and partakers of his promise in Christ by the gospel: - Ephesians 3:2-6

-While salvation by grace through faith was being dispensed to the nation of Israel in anticipation of the kingdom, Paul was also called to dispense this grace to the gentiles.
+While salvation by grace through faith was being dispensed to the gentiles, the nation of Israel was to have been in anticipation of the kingdom.
+Peter and Paul had different gospels. the gospel (good news) Peter had was for the nation of Israel.
+The gospel Paul had for the gentiles was for individual salvation.

 But contrariwise, when they saw that the gospel of the uncircumcision was committed unto me, as the gospel of the circumcision was unto Peter; (For he that wrought effectually in Peter to the apostleship of the circumcision, the same was mighty in me toward the Gentiles:) And when James, Cephas, and John, who seemed to be pillars, perceived the grace that was given unto me, they gave to me and Barnabas the right hands of fellowship; that we should go unto the heathen, and they unto the circumcision. - Galatians 2:7-9